2024 Solar Incentives Guide for Jacksonville, NC - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives may be the first thing that comes to mind.
-A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a certain percentage of your solar system's cost.
+When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.

-To more fully understand how the ITC will apply to you, get in touch with your local Jacksonville solar panel installation expert and ask for more information.
+To more fully understand how the ITC will apply to your situation, get in touch with your local Jacksonville solar panel installer and ask for more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local Jacksonville solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Jacksonville solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives